-– a contribution to make a better place to live in and a better place to visit.
+– a contribution to make better places to live in and better places to visit.

 What is Responsible Tourism and why is it important?